shorian/obsidian-ticktick-task-creator/Planning Docs/Project Plan.md

 ## Risks

+- Insufficient time for the project - may be occupied by higher priorities
+  - Mitigated by narrow scope and relaxed schedule
 - TickTick API limitations
   - One unwelcome surprise here already: the TickTick API does not support operations on task tags.
-- Insufficient time for the project - may be occupied by higher priorities.
+- Mangling Obsidian or TickTick data
+  - Mitigate with separate Obsidian vault and TickTick account for testing
+- Improper handling of auth token or sensitive user data
+  - Mitigations: careful design, code review

-## Dependencies
+## Communication Plan

-- User documentation (before beta testing)
-- Beta testing (before submission to Community Plugins)
-- Security review (before submission to Community Plugins)
+Naturally, project information will be managed in my Obsidian vault, and associated tasks will be tracked in TickTick.

+The Obsidian Discord server will be used to solicit help with technical questions, find beta testers, share progress, and respond to user questions and feedback.

+The repository wiki will be used to host user documentation.
+GitHub Issues will be used to collect bug reports and feature requests.

-## Quality Assurance
+## Success Metrics

-- Test-driven development workflow
-- Beta testing
+- Plugin reliably and correctly creates TickTick tasks based on user configuration
+- Test suite accurately characterizes plugin behavior and quickly reveals regressions.
+- Plugin saves users time and improves data consistency
+- Inclusion in Obsidian Community Plugins
+- Plugin has more than one user